tsunami416604/azure-docs.hu-hu/articles/hdinsight/r-server/ml-services-tutorial-spark-compute.md

     rxHadoopRemoveDir(bigDataDirRoot)
     ```

-1. Állítsa le a távoli Spark-alkalmazás.
-Az RStudio adja meg a következő kódot:
+1. Állítsa le a távoli Spark alkalmazást.
+A RStudio mezőbe írja be a következő kódot:

     ```R
     rxStopEngine(mySparkCluster)
     ```

-1. Lépjen ki az R-munkamenet.
-Az RStudio adja meg a következő kódot:
+1. Zárja be az R-munkamenetet.
+A RStudio mezőbe írja be a következő kódot:

     ```R
     quit()